m-j-andr/PIC-1-Demo/docs/4-Programming/49-snake/tutorial.md

 ### The variable `apple`

+<canvas id="snake-1b">This should be a canvas describing Snake.</canvas>

 The next non-empty line of code says `apple = (0, 5)`.
-Looking back to the previous image, you can see the apple by starting at the top-left and moving down by 5 grid positions.
+You can see the apple
+by starting at the top-left
+and moving down by 5 grid positions.